NYUDataBootcamp/website/content/undergrad_outline.md

-# Data Bootcamp: Topic outlines & links
+# Data Bootcamp: Undergrad Fall 2017

-A list of topics with links to material used in class.
-We expect each topic to take roughly one week -- maybe a little more.
+This page is your key resource for the course.
+Everything you need is here!
+Below are links to key documents such as the syllabus, the book, and the blog.
+Moreover, there is a date by date list of topics, and links to material used in each class. **Please watch this site regularly to stay up to date.**

+Last update: \today

+---
+## Important Links
+- **[THE SYLLABUS.](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_syllabus.pdf)** All the important details about the course, procedures, important dates, etc.
-The topics in the first half follow **[THE BOOK](https://www.gitbook.com/book/nyudatabootcamp/data-bootcamp/details)**.
+- **[THE BOOK.](https://www.gitbook.com/book/nyudatabootcamp/data-bootcamp/details)**  The topics in the first half are all in the book.
+We will follow this closely.
 At the book link, click the large blue Read button to read online -- or download the pdf.
 Both come with links.
+- **[THE BLOG.]({{< ref "undergrad_fall_2017_blog.md" >}})** Remember this course is a data course that uses Python.
+In THE BLOG, I'll discuss interesting uses of data that I find on the web and talk through various issues.

 ---